VIKAS9793/Krishisahayak-2.0/docs/CHALLENGES.md

 # Project Challenges & Solutions

-This document provides a detailed account of technical challenges faced during the KrishiRakshak project and the specific methodologies used to overcome them.
+This document provides a detailed account of technical challenges faced during the KrishiSahayak project and the specific methodologies used to overcome them.
 It serves as both a historical record and a reference for future development.

 ## Table of Contents
 - [Week 1: Data Preparation](#week-1-data-preparation)